mikenakis/Bathyscaphe/README.md

 The first two are straightforward: if a class can be conclusively assessed as mutable or immutable, then each instance of that class receives the same assessment, and we are done.
 However, if a class is assessed as provisory, this means that instances of that class _may and may not_ be immutable, we do not know by just looking at the class, so Bathyscaphe will need to examine each instance before it can issue a final assessment.

-For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will assess that class as provisory, the provision being that on an instance of the class, that particular field will need to contain a value which is immutable.
+For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will issue a provisory assessment for that class, the provision being that on instances of that class, the actual value of the field will need to be assessed and found to be immutable.

-Bathyscaphe then performs these additional examinations, and issues final assessments for objects as either mutable or immutable.
+Note that this yields consistently accurate assessments in cases where static analysis tools fail, because they only examine classes, so when a class contains a field which _might_ be mutable, they have no option but to err to the side of safety and assess the containing class as mutable.

 ## Status of the project

 The "Technology Readiness Level" (TRL) so-to-speak of the project is "5: Technology validated in lab".

 The library works, it appears to be problem-free, and it produces very good results; furthermore, the library has extensive tests that achieve full coverage, and they all pass; however, the only environment in which it is currently being put into use is the author's hobby projects, which is about as good as laboratory use.
 Bathyscaphe will need to receive some extensive beta testing in at least one commercial-scale environment before it can be considered as ready for general availability.

-In the meantime, Bathyscaphe is likely to undergo refactoring, and I do not yet intend to hinder the evolution of Bathyscaphe in the name of maintaining backwards compatibility; therefore, at this early stage, there is a conundrum associated with integrating Bathyscaphe into a project:
+In the meantime, Bathyscaphe is likely to undergo refactoring, but I do not yet intend to hinder the evolution of Bathyscaphe in the name of maintaining backwards compatibility; therefore, at this early stage, there is a conundrum associated with integrating Bathyscaphe into a project:

 - Either you pick a version and you stick to it, in which case you will not be receiving improvements as Bathyscaphe evolves,
 - Or you keep upgrading to the latest version of Bathyscaphe, but with every upgrade your code might not compile anymore, and may need modifications to make it compile again.